AparnaPophale/Python/Customer Segmentation K-Means/README.md

 - Implement advanced clustering techniques such as DBSCAN, Gaussian Mixture Models, or hierarchical clustering to compare segmentation quality and model stability.
 - Deploy the segmentation model as an API or dashboard to allow marketing teams to dynamically score new customers and tailor campaigns in real time.

+### License
+© 2025-2026 APARNA S POPHALE.
+All rights reserved.

+This repository is public for viewing and educational purposes only.
+Unauthorized reuse, modification, or redistribution of any part of this project requires explicit written permission from the author.